There is an intimate and necessary relation between the process of actual experience and education.John Dewey, 1938

 Within professional programs, there is a long tradition of including field experiences as a way to build practitioner skills and facilitate the move from theory to practice.
 Two of the most common forms of workplace learning are cooperative education and the internship.

-To the right is a short video of an overview of Kolb’s Experiential Learning Cycle.
+Below is a short video of an overview of Kolb’s Experiential Learning Cycle.
 An understanding of this model can help professionals in learning and development target their audiences and learners more effectively.

 Eyler, J. (2009).
 The power of experiential education.
 Liberal Education, 95 (4), retrieved from https://www.aacu.org/publications-research/periodicals/power-experiential-education